szczepanieceryk/szczepanieceryk/README.md

 <h2>👋 Hi, I'm Eryk 😁</h2>

 const aboutMe =
-`I’m a rookie Front-end Developer, looking for a team to join.
+`I’m a Junior Front-end/Web Developer.

 Like in a sport which I love, new challenges is what makes me wanna work harder.
 The journey along the way is the most valuable.`